LLNL/RAJA/docs/sphinx/dev_guide/contributing.rst

 Contributing to RAJA
 *********************

-RAJA is a collaborative open source software project and we encourage contributions from anyone who wants to add features or improve its capabilities.
+RAJA is a collaborative open-source software project and we encourage contributions from anyone who wants to add features or improve its capabilities.
 This section describes the following: